eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/type-abbreviation.md

 and returns an `R`. `R(P1,P2)` may also be the type of the class `R` if its initializer takes parameters of types `P1` and `P2`.

-For higher order Callables, there is the potential for some confusion.
+For higher order `Callable`s, there is the potential for some confusion.
-Consider the following abbreviated Callable type:
+Consider the following abbreviated `Callable` type:

 <!-- try: -->
      Bar(String)(Foo)